FranQuant/the_ai_engineer_capstones/capstones/week01_gd_optimization/README_week01_capstone.md

 # Week 1 Capstone — Gradient Descent Optimization

 This folder contains the Week-1 Gradient Descent Optimization capstone for *The AI Engineer* program.
-The objective of this assignment is to implement and analyze basic gradient-based optimization methods on simple one-dimensional functions, following the requirements of the Week-1 handout and coaching guide.
+The objective is to implement and analyze basic gradient-based optimization methods on simple one-dimensional functions, following the specifications in the Week-1 handout and coaching guide.

 ---

 ## Overview

-This capstone studies two instructional objectives:
+This capstone studies two core instructional objectives:

 ### 1. **Quadratic baseline**

-A convex function used to study stability and step-size effects:
+A convex objective used to analyze stability and step-size effects:

 $$
 q(x) = \tfrac{1}{2} x^2,